singe/yellow/README.md

 ## Building

+Dockerfiles implementing each of these build methods are available.

-If you have a suitable default built environment (e.g. build-essential on debian based systems or build-base on alpine based systems), you can compile libyellow or yellow very simply.
+If you have a suitable default build environment (e.g. build-essential on debian based systems or build-base on alpine based systems), you can compile libyellow or yellow very simply. ldsoyellow is more involved.

-You can see simple end-to-end example of Building and Installing yellow in the `Dockerfile`.
+You can see simple end-to-end example of Building and Installing yellow in the `Dockerfile`s.

 ### yellow

 `gcc -o yellow yellow.c canary32.c`

+See `Dockerfile.yellow`

 ### libyellow